ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Resource Mappings {#proxy-state}

-The Oblivious Proxy Resource is a fixed mapping between URI and the Oblivious Request Resource.
+This protocol assumes a fixed, one-to-one mapping between the Oblivious Proxy Resource and the Oblivious Request Resource.
 This means that any encapsulated request sent to the Oblivious Proxy Resource will always be forwarded to the Oblivious Request Resource.
 This constraint was imposed to simplify proxy configuration and mitigate against the Oblivious Proxy Resource being used as a generic proxy for unknown Oblivious